Minerals

 Cobalt is a trace mineral that plays a vital role in the body as a component of vitamin B12.
 It is essential for nerve function, red blood cell production, and DNA synthesis.
 While cobalt itself is not directly consumed, its presence in vitamin B12 is crucial for maintaining overall health.
 Deficiency, though rare, can cause symptoms similar to those of vitamin B12 deficiency, affecting energy levels and cognitive function.
 In small amounts, cobalt is necessary, but excessive exposure can lead to serious health problems, including respiratory issues, heart complications, and thyroid dysfunction.

 The copper/zinc (Cu/Zn) ratio is a measure that reflects the balance between two essential trace minerals in the body — copper (Cu) and zinc (Zn).
-Both support critical physiological processes, including immune function, antioxidant defense, and enzyme activity.
+Both support critical physiological processes, including immune function, antioxidant defence, and enzyme activity.
 An imbalance in this ratio may signal underlying health concerns, with symptoms depending on whether there is an excess or deficiency of either mineral.

 Magnesium (Mg) is an essential mineral that supports muscle and nerve function, blood sugar regulation, protein synthesis, and bone health.
 It also helps maintain healthy blood pressure and strengthens the immune system.
 Magnesium is commonly found in nuts, seeds, whole grains, and leafy green vegetables.
 Many people, especially older adults, may not get enough magnesium, which can lead to muscle cramps, fatigue, and other health issues.